Freefly Public

 In the event that the firmware locks up or an unforeseen issue occurs, there is a method that allows resetting the battery controller.
 Note, you should not use this in normal operation - it should never be required.
 That said, if it is unresponsive, you can try this method to reset the battery.
 Push and hold until the display goes blank, then release the button (approx 15 seconds).
 The battery will restart.

-Firmware Update
+Battery Firmware

-Checking The Battery Firmware
+Checking Battery Firmware

 Tap the button on the SL battery while it is powered off to check the current firmware version.